 Photography by Joseph Haubert Photography.

 WHY VISIT THE LEGENDARY CITY OF COWBOYS AND CULTURE of Fort Worth, Texas?
 The Scout Guide Fort Worth editor Leigh Brown can name a few reasons.
 Interested in world-class museums?
 You’re in luck.
 “Fort Worth is home to three major institutions: Amon Carter Museum of American Art, The Kimbell, and The Modern,” Leigh says.
 If you’re seeking exceptional family amenities, you won’t be disappointed by The Fort Worth Zoo (“The #1 zoo in the country,” she notes).
 And if sporting events are your cup of tea, TCU has much to offer.
-“Go Frogs!” says Leigh.
+“Go Frogs!”
+Leigh says.

 Ready to plan your visit (or staycation)?
 Here, Leigh shares her favorite local finds and activities for taking in her city.